sinaderik/Resturant-catalogue/README.md

 # Resturant Catalogue

-a Resturant Catalogue with a searching and also filtering system .
-I created this app using React library and Vite
+A resturant catalogue with a searching and also filtering system, I created this app using React library and Vite